 CAMP: Notes on Fashion

-The Metropolitan Museum’s CAMP: Notes on Fashion was a far departure from 2018’s exhibition focusing on Catholicism’s heavy influence on fashion, featuring haute couture.
-“Camp: Notes on Fashion” derives its name from Susan Sontag’s 1964 essay “Notes on Camp,” which unfolds in list form because “jottings … seemed more appropriate for getting down something of this particular fugitive sensibility.”
-Camp, Sontag writes, is all about artifice, exaggeration, and superficial style over content, and yet it’s “dead serious.”
-Though she only references two examples of fashion in her essay — “women’s clothes of the twenties,” and “a dress made of three million feathers” — Sontag notes that clothes are frequently the vehicle for a camp sensibility.
+The Met's "Camp: Notes on Fashion" was a sharp departure from 2018's exhibition on Catholicism's influence on haute couture.
+The show took its name from Susan Sontag's 1964 essay "Notes on Camp," written in list form because, as Sontag put it, jottings felt more appropriate for capturing something so fugitive.
+Camp, she wrote, is about artifice, exaggeration, and superficial style over content, and yet it is "dead serious."
+Though she references fashion only twice in the essay, she notes that clothing is frequently the vehicle through which a camp sensibility travels.

-The exhibition was fun, a little claustrophobic, smaller than previous years - resembled a cross between a Glossier showroom and a Gucci perfume photoshoot.
-The curation was historically linear, first exploring the origins of camp’s exuberant aesthetic and how the sensibility evolved from a place of marginality to become an important influence on mainstream culture.
+The exhibition itself was fun, a little claustrophobic, and smaller than previous years, somewhere between a Glossier showroom and a Gucci perfume campaign.
+The curation followed a historically linear path, tracing the origins of camp's exuberant aesthetic and how it evolved from the margins of culture into a defining influence on the mainstream.

 Amel Afzal